mthom/scryer-prolog/README.md

 ## Tutorial
 To enter a multi-clause predicate, the brackets ":{" and "}:" are used as delimiters.
-They must be entirely contained with their own lines.
+They must be contained entirely within their own lines.

 For example,
 ```